Tis the season for little elves to appear in random spots around the house. The Elf on the Shelf Ideas are here for you!

 December 16th: Sitting on the couch with the remote control watching TV, or with their favorite controller, iPad etc.

-December 17th: In the bathtub with some of their favorite toys
+December 17th: One of the easiest Elf on the Shelf idesa is In the bathtub with some of their favorite toys

 December 18th: Buckled in their carseat.
 Car too far?
 Sit him in a high chair/booster chair/one of their chairs, or at the dining table.